 |Tesco (Yamas Feta)||Yes|

 Another tip for you is to look at the ingredient used on its package label.
-The unpasteurized milk will normally stated as “raw milk”.
+The unpasteurized feta will normally stated with “raw milk”.

 - Flu-like symptoms